duplantier/Campus-Arc-BETA/README.md

 - Please run this project locally for EDU Chain evaluation purposes (guidelines are down below).
 While this project is live on www.campusarc.io, Open Campus has not whitelisted this domain yet, which prevents application from presenting a live demo.
 - Since this is the BETA version of the Campus Arc -which is mainly built for the EDU Chain Hackathon- many concepts and features that makes application complete in terms of being dynamic were skipped.
 This is because of the time limit of the hackathon and to focus on the Solidity-Contract side of the application, which was the crucial part of the hackathon.
 These features will be added in the next months and are listed on both the application and down below.
 - It is all-important to note that Campus Arc is not merely a hackthon project.
 It's roots are based on The Sustainable Development Goals of United Nations, as mentioned on the About section in detail.
 So, after this hackathon, Campus Arc will be held as a real start-up project which has its own economic sustainability structures, completely dynamic user experience, and all other listed features that are skipped for this hackathon.
-- To understand the imagined user/course data that will be fetched dynamically in the future better, please first take a look at constants/index.ts file.

 <br>
 <br>

 # 🧩🪄 Campus Arc BETA

-Verify your identity with Open Campus ID, meet college students from your campus or the world, stake 0.01 EDU, and build together, real-time!
-For real!
+Verify your identity with Open Campus ID, meet college students from your campus or the world, stake at lest 10 EDUToken, start to build together and earn until the Arc Module deadline!

 <br>